voschezang/coding-handbook/intelligence/learning.md

 - Implications / consequences. *If X, then what about Y?
 What's the effect on Z?*
 - Reflect. *What makes this question important?
 Why is it useful?*

+**Mu**

+Mu is a rejection to a given binary question.
+It is defined as "not true and not false".

+- In science, *mu* answers suggest that there is more to the question.
+They form a basis to continue investigating.
+- Moreover, they suggest that the initial question / hypothesis is somehow lacking - that it originates from a limited perspective.

+## References

+- R. M. Pirsing. *Zen and the Art of Motorcycle Maintenance.*